-205.603(a) As disinfectants, sanitizer, and medical treatments as applicable (4) Biologics - Vaccines methods) vaccines unless they are on the National List,1 and, as noted by the LS, there is a great deal of inconsistency in enforcing this prohibition.
+205.603(a) As disinfectants, sanitizer, and medical treatments as applicable (4) Biologics - Vaccines methods) vaccines unless they are on the National List,1 and, as has been noted by the LS, there is a great deal of inconsistency in enforcing this prohibition.
 No genetically engineered vaccines have been petitioned or approved.
-Inconsistency in enforcement of organic regulations is of great concern to organic consumers, so we believe it is essential to add to the LS work agenda an item that clarifies, through explicit language in §205.603, that genetically engineered (GE, "made with excluded methods") vaccines may not be used.
+Inconsistency in enforcement of organic regulations is of great concern to organic consumers, and was recognized by the NOSB in 2019, in recommending a change to § 205.105(e), to read: "Excluded methods, except for vaccines: Provided, That, vaccines produced through excluded methods may be used when an equivalent vaccine not produced through excluded methods is not commercially available."
+In doing so, the NOSB gave this rationale: